 “Can you imagine the devastation a child would feel waking up only to find no presents under the tree?” asks Col USMC (Ret) Ted Silvester, Vice President of Marketing & Development for the Toys for Tots Foundation.
 “For most of these children, the gifts we provide are the only ones they will get this holiday season.”

 In times of economic uncertainty, parents take care of what’s most important first – a place to live, food, and warmth.
 Toys are usually at the bottom of the list.
 In 2017, Toys for Tots spent an additional $10 million to bridge the gap between donations and demand.
-The need for donations is greater than ever for 2018.
+The need for donations is greater than ever.

 “For over 26 years, I had the opportunity to participate in local Toys for Tots campaigns in various locations,” said Silvester.
 “I saw firsthand how Toys for Tots can positively impact a family who is a little down on their luck.”